 Closed Meetings – Meetings of the Board will be closed to Members and the public except by invitation of the Board.

 Meetings by Telecommunications - A meeting of the Board may be held by telephone conference call or by means of other telecommunications technology.
 Directors who participate in a meeting by telecommunications technology are considered to have attended the meeting.
+Additionally, for an in-person meeting of the Board, a Director may, if all the Directors of the Corporation consent, participate in a meeting of the Directors by telephonic or electronic means provided that all participants are able to adequately communicate during the meeting.

 Duties of Directors